TJC1996/worldcup-prediction/agent-prompts/daily-agent-prompt.md

 ═══════════════════════════════════════

 STEP A0 — IDENTIFY MATCHES TO GRADE
-Determine today's real date via search.
+Determine today's real date via search, explicitly anchored to US Eastern Time — the timezone every match in this tournament is scheduled in.
+Do not rely on a UTC-based or server-local clock for this determination, since that can make a match appear to have crossed the "kickoff plus 2.5 hours" threshold hours before it actually has in real Eastern time.
 Read /Users/anthonyclark/Desktop/worldcup-predictions-v1/public/predictions/manifest.json for every date that has a file.
 For each date — including today's own date, if any of today's matches have already kicked off and finished — read that date's file and check each match: if it has a non-null "actual_result", skip it, it's already graded.
-If kickoff plus roughly 2.5 hours has passed and it's ungraded, it needs grading.
-If kickoff hasn't happened yet or isn't finished, leave it alone for Part B.
+If kickoff plus roughly 2.5 hours (Eastern Time) has passed and it's ungraded, it MAY need grading — but elapsed time alone is never sufficient to grade a match; see Step A1's explicit finish-confirmation requirement before treating any match as gradeable.
+If kickoff hasn't happened yet, or the match isn't confirmed finished, leave it alone for Part B.

 STEP A1 — RETRIEVE THE ACTUAL RESULT
-For each ungraded, finished match, search for the final score from an official or clearly reliable source.
-If no confirmed score is found, leave that match completely unmodified.
+For each candidate match identified in Step A0, search for the final score from an official or clearly reliable source.
+Before treating any score as final, confirm the source explicitly marks the match's status as finished — "FT," "Full Time," "Match Finished," or equivalent — not merely that a current score is being reported.
+A live-score page showing a running score during an in-progress match is NOT a final result, even if the scoreline looks plausible as one, and even if elapsed time since kickoff suggests the match should be over.
+If you cannot find explicit confirmation that the match has actually ended, leave that match completely unmodified — do not grade it on this run, and do not guess based on elapsed time or a plausible-looking live score.
+It is always safer to leave a finished match ungraded for one extra run than to grade a match that hasn't actually ended.

 STEP A2 — GRADE
 Add these fields to the match object, nothing else: